brodul/presentation_duckdb_k8s/slides.md

 Scheduler with an CRUD API

-Where you
+Where you call an HTTP API

 - Create
 - Read
 - Update
 - Delete

-the objects/manifest from/to the state saved somewhere
+All the data is there

 ---